International Students

 Top 10 budget-friendly Universities in the UK

-Being one of the most popular study destinations for internationals, the UK is also well known for its high living costs and tuition fees.
-Are you on a budget but still dreaming to get a British degree?
-Here, we sorted out 10 budget-friendly universities in the UK to help you find an ideal university.
-Note that the number is an average, the exact amount can vary from the courses you choose.
+Here, we sorted out ten budget-friendly universities in the UK to help you find an ideal university.
+Note that the number is an average.
+The exact amount can vary from the courses you choose.

 10. Leeds Beckett University